irunazushan/irunazushan.github.io/Projects/LinuxNetwork/task.md

 ## Part 6.
 Dynamic IP configuration using **DHCP**

-"Our next step is to learn more about **DHCP** service, which you already know."

 **== Task ==**

 *In this task you need to use virtual machines from Part 5.*